blossomin/blossomin.github.io/_pages/about.md

   - /about.html
 ---

 I am a junior student at [Computer Science](https://cs.pku.edu.cn/) Department in [Peking University](https://pku.edu.cn).
 I have worked on Database and Computer Architecture.
-Now I'm fascinated by Mobile Network.
+Now I'm fascinated by Storage System, Computer Network, and Distributed Computing.
+Building system is enjoyable!